CasualCoder91/N_Body/docs/N-Body-Simulation/CoordinateSystems.rst

 Heliocentric Telescope Polar (HTP)
 -----------------------------------

-Positions are given close to how they would be observed with a telescope.
+This coordinate system aims to describe positions as they are observerd with a telescope.
 As with HEQ the right ascension :math:`a` describes the angular distance in and the declination :math:`d` the angular distance below and above the midplane.
-The origin, however is defined by the line of sight vector, that is :math:`\hat{v}_{los} = [r,a,d] = [1,0,0]_{HTP}`
+The origin, however is defined by the line of sight vector, that is :math:`\hat{v}_{los} = [r,a,d] = [1,0,0]_{HTP}` Hence one image, taken with a teleskope, is a circle in the :math:`ad`-plane.

 It may seem as if the transformation from HGP to HTP and vice versa simply consists of a shift by :math:`\hat{v}_{los}` in HGP basis.
+However for any line of sight vector with :math:`b\neq0`, the result would be an ellipse rather than a circle.
-Clearly the cone of vision in any polar coordinate system is casually speaking a circle on the unit sphere.
+Casually speaking, the cone of vision in any spherical coordinate system is a circle when projected onto the unit sphere.
-However for any line of sight vector with :math:`b\neq0`, the image would display an ellipse.
-While the circle always covers the same range in :math:`b`, the range in :math:`l` depends on the distance (:math:`b`) of the circle to the midplane.
+While this circle always covers the same range in :math:`b`, the range in :math:`l` depends on the distance (:math:`b`) between the circle and the midplane.
-With increasing :math:`b` the circles around the unit sphere descibed by :math:`l` decrease in size.
+With increasing absolute value of :math:`b` the circles around the unit sphere descibed by :math:`l` decrease in size.

+While there may be a solution for this issue, a different transformation was devised.
 Positions can be transformed from HCA to HTP by aligning :math:`\hat{v}_{los}` with the x axis `\hat{x}` using a rotation matrix generated as descibed in (?) with the rotation axis defined by :math:`[1,0,0]_{HCA}` and :math:`\hat{v}_{los,HCA}`
 Subsequent transformation from cartesian to polar coordinates as described in the section GCP above completes the transformation.